gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 Much like an axe is not an illusion of the mind, since it can cut and shape a real tree.<br>

 So is the illusion of the self, not an illusion <br>
-- It can cut and shape reality itself.
+-it can cut and shape reality itself.

 <br>
 `2`